giordano-lucas/dex-cyclic-arbitrage/index.md

 Moreover, if we keep increasing the number of padded `Os`, we can make the `MSE` arbitrary close to 0 (perfect model).

-These undesired behaviours could be addressed by introducing a special token `PAD` which has no intrinsic value (similarly as in the `BERT Transformer` model).
-Defining a custom `keras model` and `MSE` that simply ignore these `PAD` tokens would increase the quality of the embedding.
+These undesired behaviours could be addressed by introducing a special token `PAD` which has no intrinsic value.

+A classical way to solve this problem is to use attention learning as we have in Natural Language Processing tasks such as the `BERT Transformer` model.

+The idea is to define, for each data point, a mask containing 0 and 1 entries that specifies which part of the data point shall be considered valid by the Neural Network layers.
+This mask is therefore passed along each layer, until the final loss function which is only be evaluated for the valid (non-padded) entries.

+Keras offers two build-in constructs for [mask-generating layers](https://keras.io/guides/understanding_masking_and_padding/): `Embedding` and `Masking`.

+Using them would increase the quality of the embedding.
+However due to time constrains, we did not consider it in this study.

 ### Circular Convolutions